bostontrader/bookwerx-ui-elm/README.md

 The following env variables are used by **bookwerx-ui-elm**:

-* BW_MODE - Which operating mode shall we use?  test? development? production?
+* BWUI_MODE - Which operating mode shall we use?
+Any string is suitable but test, development, and production are customary.

-* BW_PORT - Which port shall **bookwerx-ui-elm** listen to?
+* BWUI_PORT - Which port shall **bookwerx-ui-elm** listen to?

-* BWCORE_URL - The url and port for the **bookwerx-core** server.
+* BWCORE_URL - The url for the **bookwerx-core** server.
+This means 'http://' and hostname and port.

-In addition to the above, in order to get the testing to work, we need:
+In addition to the above, in order for testing to work we need:

-* BWUI_DOMAIN - The domain portion of the url for the **bookwerx-ui** server.
-For example: 127.0.0.1.
-Testing will assume 'http' and use the value of BW_PORT.

-The additional 'BW_' bit in the naming for MODE and PORT is a name collision avoidance gimmick, considering that these names must live in the env.
+*

 # Basic Architecture